marcosjom/lib-auframework-src/README.md

 cd lib-auframework-src
 make
 ```

-Check the [MakefileFuncs.mk](https://github.com/marcosjom/sys-nbframework-src/blob/main/MakefileFuncs.mk) file, and the `Makefile` and `MakefileProject.mk` files of each project to understand the `make` process, includint the accepted flags.
+Check each project's' `Makefile` and `MakefileProject.mk` files, and the [MakefileFuncs.mk](https://github.com/marcosjom/sys-nbframework-src/blob/main/MakefileFuncs.mk) to understand the `make` process, including the accepted flags and targets.

-##Contact
+# Contact

-Send me a message [me@mortegam.com](mailto:me@mortegam.com) or visit [mortegam.com](https://mortegam.com/) for more information.
+Send me a message to [me@mortegam.com](mailto:me@mortegam.com) or visit [mortegam.com](https://mortegam.com/) for more information and visual examples of projects built with this libray.

 May you be surrounded by passionate and curious people. :-)